CHAIRLab/vqa/README.md

 # Visual Question Answering by Pattern Matching and Reasoning

-This repository contains two major parts:
+This repository contains three major parts:
 - The word graph generation algorithm based on a given question;
+- The question oriented visual processing;
 - The graph matching algorithm based on a word graph and a scene graph.